kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 </sourcecontrol>
 ```

-Then there is TeamCity, they allow you to tag the repository (*VSC Labeling* in the JetBrains lingo) by setting up [Labeling Rules](https://confluence.jetbrains.com/display/TCD9/VCS+Labeling Labeling Rules):
+and then there is TeamCity, they allow you to tag the repository (*VSC Labeling* in the JetBrains lingo) by setting up [Labeling Rules](https://confluence.jetbrains.com/display/TCD9/VCS+Labeling Labeling Rules):

 ```
 Labeling pattern: %system.build.number%